 “Scavolini needed greater bandwidth and speeds in our data center network, but what we didn’t need was additional complexity for our IT team.
 Pluribus gives us a high degree of automation and programmability across our multi-site data centers, simplifying processes and network management while scaling our networking team.
 Thanks to the capabilities delivered by Pluribus, we can do far more today for the business, from employee mobility (VDI) to IT cost containment and network virtualization – all with the same team and budget.” – Edoardo Gentili, Information Systems Manager at Scavolini

 Working through their set of core guiding principles around simplicity, reliability, cost and scale, the team quickly eliminated vertically integrated solutions from large networking vendors as potential options.
-Instead, they started evaluating open networking solutions, and after evaluating multiple open networking options, Scavolini chose Dell EMC Open Networking (ON) switches running Pluribus Networks’ Netvisor® ONE operating system with the Adaptive Cloud Fabric™, along with Pluribus UNUM™ Fabric Manager and Insight Analytics for automation and visibility.
+Instead, they started evaluating open networking solutions, and after evaluating multiple open networking options, Scavolini chose Dell EMC Open Networking (ON) switches running Pluribus Networks’ Netvisor® ONE network operating system with the Adaptive Cloud Fabric™, along with Pluribus UNUM™ Fabric Manager and Insight Analytics for automation and visibility.
 It was clear to the team that this combination would provide a fully automated solution that would deliver the simplicity their small IT team needed at the lowest cost, balanced with wire-speed performance, scale and reliability.

 What did the Scavolini team accomplish?